shwestrick/pure-splay/README.md

 # pure-splay

-I wrote this code because I could not find a reasonably concise and simple implementation of splay trees in a purely functional setting.
-Although an imperative implementation is of course advantageous for performance, the purely functional approach is nice for explaining and understanding the algorithm.
+I wrote this code because I wanted to better understand the splaying algorithm, but could not find a reasonably concise and simple implementation.

 There are two reasonable ways to implement splay trees: bottom-up, and top-down.
 Traditionally, the splaying algorithm is described in a bottom-up